Tiffanyiilapom/Wafer-defect-classification/README.md

 ### VGG
 VGG (Visual Geometry Group) is a convolutional neural network architecture known for its simplicity and depth.
 This architecture performs exceptionally well in image classification tasks and has been widely used in various computer vision applications.
 ### Focal Loss
-Focal Loss is a loss function designed to address class imbalance and is handy for object detection and imbalanced datasets.
+Focal Loss is a loss function designed to address class imbalance.
 It adds a modulating factor to the standard cross-entropy loss, reducing the loss contribution from easily classified examples and focusing more on hard-to-classify samples.